-Red Flannel Hash is just about as New England as you can get, it has warmed the bellies of many a farmer and family for upwards of a century.
-Customarily eaten the day after serving a traditional New England Boiled Dinner, the hash is made by chopping the leftover corned beef, potatoes, carrots, turnips and cabbage, and frying it up in a cast iron pan with a big old knob of butter and topping with soft cooked egg.
-The “red flannel” part happens with the addition of cooked beets, and in typical Cabot fashion, we’re going red flannel all the way, and better yet, topping it all with a big handful of Cabot Seriously Sharp Cheddar Cheese!
+Red Flannel Hash is a dish that’s just about as New England as you can get!
+For upwards of a century, this recipe has warmed the bellies of many a farmer and family.
+Customarily eaten the day after serving a traditional New England Boiled Dinner, the hash is made by chopping the leftover corned beef, potatoes, carrots, turnips and cabbage, and frying it up in a cast iron pan with a big old knob of butter and then topping with soft cooked egg.
+The “red flannel” part happens with the addition of cooked beets and, in typical Cabot fashion, we’re going to finish it off by topping it all with a big handful of Cabot Seriously Sharp Cheddar cheese!
+Devour this corned beef hash recipe and feel free to share it on Facebook, Pinterest, Instagram, and Twitter.

 2 tablespoons Cabot Salted Butter